AdobeDocs/platform-learn.en/help/data-collection/event-forwarding/consider-moving-tags.md

 - What is the refresh offset of their API?
 Is that limitation compatible with the event forwarding minimums?
 Details [here](https://experienceleague.adobe.com/docs/experience-platform/tags/event-forwarding/secrets.html#:~:text=you%20can%20configure%20the%20Refresh%20Offset%20value%20for%20the%20secret).
 - What data do they require for the relevant endpoints?
 - Do they require a vendor-specific user identifier with every call to the endpoint?
-- If they require that identifier, where and how will it be generated or captured, without client-side code?
+- If they require that identifier, where and how can it be generated or captured, without client-side code?

 In other words: